Updated: Jun 9, 2022

 If I don’t keep good form, I could cause damage.

 Faith is like this also.
 The first so many reps are pretty easy.
 Reading the Bible, praying, etc; they're somewhat standard things.
 But as the repetition continues, and the deeper I get into faith; the more challenging the training becomes.
 Why?
-Because the enemy is fine if you’re a by-standing Christian or a non Christian.
+Because the enemy is fine if you’re a by-standing Christian or a non Christian, but when you really join in, that changes.

 If you still engage in sin and addiction, look at porn, drink excessively, smoke weed or anything of the like, the devil will not care about your behavior much.
 It's not an insult and I'm not judging you.
 It's just a logical truth and I was there once myself not long ago.
 The devil doesn't have to work to open doors that are already open.

-And then, as with the moment that sparked this article, my last article and the new social group; in comes the last rep of the moment.
+And then, as with the moment that sparked this article; in comes the last rep of the moment.
 Life’s tests become exceedingly hard, feeling almost impossible.
 It hurts.
 My head starts to feel a bit explosive and it’s a struggle to keep composure.
 All I wanna do on this last rep is drop the spiritual weight early, step away and breathe.
 And as with physical training, the three rules apply:

 If I quit early I my faith won’t grow.
 I won’t be stronger than I was before the training.